BayeroSow/BayeroSow/README.md

 #### 1.1.3.
 What is CoderOne?

-Knowledge of: Git, GitHub, VsCode, HTML5; Css3, Javaript, MYSQL, Object-Oriented Programmingm, data structures and algrithms
+💬 Knowledge of: Git, GitHub, VsCode, HTML5, CSS3, Javaript, MYSQL, Object-Oriented Programming, data structures and algorithms

 #### 1.1.4.
 Coding Stats